Board of Directors

 Brittany Tibbo, CIPP/C, CIPM, FIP Senior Privacy Advisor, Government Advisory Directorate, Office of the Privacy Commissioner of Canada.
 Brittany began her career in Privacy as a member of the Newfoundland and Labrador Centre for Health Information Privacy and IM team.
 Since 2014, Brittany has provided privacy guidance and expertise to Provincial eHealth Projects and Services as an Analyst, Officer and most recently as Manager of the department.
 In her current capacity at OPC, Brittany provides privacy related guidance and advice to federal government departments.
 Brittany completed her undergraduate studies at Memorial University in St. John’s, Newfoundland and Labrador and is a graduate of the Masters of Public Policy and Management Program at the University of York, UK.

-Marie-José Ouellet has been involved in the YWCA movement for 12 years.
+Marie-José Ouellet has been involved in the YWCA movement for 14 years.
 She has been a member of the National YWCA Canada board since 2014.
-She is currently vice chair of the board and chair of the CEO evaluation committee.
+She is currently chair of the CEO evaluation committee.
 Marie-José is affiliated with YWCA Québec, where she first joined the board in 2006.
 She was elected President of the Board from 2007 to 2014.
 During her mandate, she initiated the renovation project of the YWCA Québec building and as president she worked towards the creation of the Résidence St-Gabriel which offers subsidized housing for women.
-In her professional life, Marie-José has been the executive director of Resources Entreprises for the last 10 years, a nonprofit organization which helps entrepreneurs and small businesses and is a member of the Canada Business Network.
+In her professional life, Marie-José has been the executive director of Resources Entreprises for the last 13 years, a nonprofit organization which helps entrepreneurs and small businesses and is a member of the Canada Business Network.
 She assists many women entrepreneurs in the creation of their business, in finding financing and in studying the market.
 Marie-José has worked in Spain, Portugal, and in Québec in the areas of economic development, industry, technology as well as in communications, graphics and branding agencies and in strategic business.
 She holds an MBA with a specialty in marketing from ESIC, Business & Marketing School located in Madrid, Spain and a BA in translation from the Université Laval, à Québec.
 French, English, Portuguese, and Spanish are all part of her life and her journey.
 She is a mother to 2 young women in their 30s with whom she shares both personal and professional challenges.
 She practices yoga daily, her path to health, resilient, and clear conscience.

 Yulena Wan was born, raised, and continues to live in Hamilton, Ontario.
 She is a Chartered Professional Accountant and works by day as Manager of Corporate Services at the Hamilton Community Foundation, a leader in philanthropy working to create a vibrant and inclusive city.
 She began her work in the movement on the local Board at YWCA Hamilton in 2010, participating in a number of Executive roles and committees.
 In 2016, she joined the National Board at YWCA Canada.
 As the Treasurer of the organization, she chairs the Audit and Finance Committees.
 In her community, she is involved in a number of other governance roles, volunteers at income tax clinics and other community events, and was named a CivicAction DiverseCity Fellow.